 According to the microscopically derived GL theory~\cite{minamide2025superconducting}, the SCM state is stable in a region near the multicritical point.
 However, in the quasiclassical calculation used in this study, since the number of equations is larger than that of the independent variables due to the constraints $|\Delta_e|=|\Delta_o|$, a self-consistent solution could not be obtained for the SCM state.
 Therefore, instead, the LDOS in the SCM state is calculated by assuming reasonable order parameters that are estimated to be comparable to those for the BCS and PDW states.
 For simplicity, we assume that only the lowest Landau levels are included in the order parameters and their magnitudes are $d_{e,0}=d_{o,0}=0.15$.
+Because the free energies of the SCM state and the other two competing states are anticipated to be of similar magnitude in this parameter region~\cite{minamide2025superconducting}, it is reasonable to assume that the dominant lowest-Landau-level component has a similar magnitude in all three states.
 Although this order parameter is not obtained self-consistently, we have confirmed that the qualitative results remain unchanged unless the order parameters are significantly changed.
-Figure~\ref{fig:ldos_meron}(b) shows the layer-resolved LDOS along the line $OA$ illustrated in Fig.~\ref{fig:ldos_meron}(a).
+Figure~\ref{fig:ldos_meron}(b) shows the layer-resolved LDOS along the line $OA$ illustrated in Fig.~\ref{fig:ldos_meron}(a) (see Appendix~\ref{sec:supp_5} for the derivation of the layer-resolved LDOS).
 In the layer $1$ (left panel), the LDOS exhibits a peak structure in the low-energy region at the vortex core, although it is less sharp than the PDW and BCS states.